History of the Canadian Rockies Trail Guide

 To commemorate the 40th edition a new Preface was written and on 1 May 2011 the Whyte Museum of the Canadian Rockies hosted a gathering of local guidebook authors and Trail Guide fans to open an exhibit on the history of Canadian Rockies hiking books.

-The cover photo of the 40th anniversary edition was taken by John Marriott in the Tonquin Valley of Jasper National Park.
+Cover: The cover photo of the 40th anniversary edition was taken by John Marriott in the Tonquin Valley of Jasper National Park.

 To commemorate over 50 years in print, the Canadian Rockies Trail Guide was redesigned and published in full colour.

 The basic elements that have made the book so successful remain—distance outlines, extensive updates, and coverage of every official trail in the mountain parks—but the layout has been modernized.
 With the change to full colour, the distinctive 3D topographical data used by Gem Trek maps has been used to better illustrate the regions and trails

 Cover: Floe Lake (Kootenay National Park) by Brigid Scott